 “I am genuinely excited about what is happening with BSBG currently.
 Our plans are to expand internationally, and that presents a whole new raft of opportunities for those keen on implementing the standards with which we’ve become associated in other territories around the world.”

-Indeed, BSBG is planning on unveiling more new locations internationally in due course, including Athens and London, so would the opportunity for moving abroad to help establish BSBG globally be something that might interest Nick at some point in the future?
+Indeed, BSBG is planning on unveiling more new locations internationally in due course, so would the opportunity for moving abroad to help establish BSBG globally be something that might interest Nick at some point in the future?
 “Well you can never say never,” he tells us, “but the main thing is to see this practice continue to grow, to expand, and to take involvement in key projects both here and overseas.
 I’m excited about the prospects for broadening our reach…”